The Moral Foundations Reddit Corpus: Introduction

 Moral rhetoric and framing play a role in increasing polarization and divisions in our societies \citep{marietta2008my,dehghani2016purity, brady2020mad}, but also in a wide range of pro-social behaviors that can potentially bring people together \citep{voelkel2022changing, wolsko2017expanding, kidwell2013getting, moaz2020using}.
 In order to understand the relationship between hate, division, compassion, and unity in the digital age, we need to understand the dynamics of moral language online.
 In particular, capturing and investigating the moral sentiment of text can allow for the study of how individuals' and groups' expressed moral sentiment relate to various downstream online and offline behaviors.

 Moral sentiment assessment and classification are subjective tasks, and when done automatically using Natural Language Processing (NLP) techniques, this subjectivity results in the need for large and diverse, both in terms of topics and coders, sets of annotations.
 The Moral Foundations Twitter Corpus \citep[MFTC; ][]{hoover2020moral}, a collection of 35,108 tweets that have been curated from seven distinct domains of discourse and hand annotated for 10 categories of moral sentiment (care, harm, fairness, inequality, loyalty, betrayal, authority, subversion, purity, and degradation) based on the Moral Foundations Theory \citep{haidt2012righteous,graham2011mapping}, was released a few years ago.
-This corpus has been used to design novel methods for moral sentiment classification \citep{asprino2022uncovering, lan2022text, burton2022understanding, araque2020moralstrength, wang2021different, wu2022unsupervised}, used in models to investigate the impacts of moral framing in other domains \citep[e.g., misinformation and polarization, ][]{mutlu2020quantifying,ruch2022millions}, and has been applied to train models that produce morally salient text \citep[e.g., arguments and jokes, ][]{alshomary2022moral, yamane2021humor}.
+This corpus has been used to design novel methods for moral sentiment classification \citep{asprino2022uncovering, lan2022text, burton2022understanding, araque2020moralstrength, wang2021different, wu2022unsupervised}, utilized in models to investigate the impacts of moral framing in other domains \citep[e.g., misinformation, polarization, and hate;][]{mutlu2020quantifying,abdurahman2025targeting,ruch2022millions, kennedy2023moral}, and has been applied to train models that produce morally salient text \citep[e.g., arguments and jokes;][]{alshomary2022moral, yamane2021humor}.
+In the era of large language models (LLMs), MFTC has been employed in evaluating the moral reasoning of LLMs \citep{ramezani2024moral} and serves as a foundation for new moral-reasoning benchmarks \citep{trager2025mftcxplain}, underscoring how morally annotated corpora support both evaluation and alignment work.
 However, as useful as MFTC is, its training dataset is limited to the social-media platform Twitter.